 Santa Clara, CA 95052-0225

 Q: What if my district wants to dispute the charges?

 A: If you do not agree with the calculations, please provide an explanation, in writing, to the CELDT Customer Support Center.
 Educational Data Systems will review the dispute and respond to the district in writing.

 Q: Why are there different charges?

 A: The grades K–2 Answer Books are notably more expensive to print and ship than the grades 3–12 Answer Books.
 With this differential pricing, high school districts are not penalized for the higher cost of the larger K–2 books.
-Additionally, the braille books and their components are significantly more expensive to produce.
-If these materials are not used by the district, the costs for reproduction must be recouped.
+Additionally, braille books and their components are significantly more expensive to produce.